metachris/RPIO/documentation/source/pwm_py.rst

 Subcycles
 ^^^^^^^^^

-One second is divided into subcycles of user-defined length (within 2ms and 1s) which will be repeated endlessly.
-The subcycle length is set per DMA channel; the shorter the length of a subcycle, the less DMA memory will be used.
-Do not set below 2ms - we started seeing weird behaviors of the RPi.
+Each DMA channel is setup with a specific subcycle, within which pulses are added, and which will be repeated endlessly.
+Servos, for instance, typically use a subcycle of 20ms, which will be repeated 50 times a second.

-To use servos for instance, a typical subcycle time is 20ms (which will be repeated 50 times a second).
-Each subcycle includes the specific pulse(s) to set the servo to the correct position.
+You can add pulses for multiple GPIOs, as well as multiple pulses for one GPIO.
+Subcycles cannot be lower than 2ms.

-You can add pulses to the subcycle, and they will be repeated accordingly (eg. a 100ms subcycle will be repeated 10 times per second; as are all the pulses within that subcycle).
-You can use any number of GPIOs, and set multiple pulses for each one.
-Longer subcycles use more DMA memory.
+For more information about subcycles, see the examples below.
+The left oscilloscope images zoom in on one subcycle, the right-handed images are zoomed out to show their repetition.

 Pulse-width increment granularity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another very important setting is the pulse width increment granularity, which defaults to 10µs and is used for _all_ DMA channels (since its passed to the PWM timing hardware).
-Under the hood you need to set the pulse widths as multiples of the increment-granularity.
-Eg. in order to set 500µs pulses with a granularity setting of 10µs, you'll need to set the pulse-width as 50 (50 * 10µs = 500µs).
+The pulse-width increment granularity (10µs by default) is used for all DMA channels (since its passed to the PWM timing hardware).
+Pulses are added to a subcycle by specifying a ``start`` and a ``width`` parameter, both in multiples of the granularity.
-Less granularity needs more DMA memory.
+For instance to set 500µs pulses with a granularity setting of 10µs, you'll need to set the pulse-width as 50 (50 * 10µs = 500µs).

-To achieve shorter pulses than 10µs, you simply need set a lower granularity.
+The pulse-width granularity is a **system-wide setting** used by the PWM hardware, therefore you cannot use different granularities at the same time, even in different processes.

 Example with Oscilloscope